DisneyHogg/Latex-Notes/README.txt

 This is a directory containing my bibliography created by Mendeley (library.bib), a manually created .bib file for when I need to work around Mendeley (manual.bib) and a custom bibliography style I created using makebst (insert linke here) (obviously named as custom-bib-style.bst)

 'Example sheets and assignments'/
 This is work I have typed up for any courses.
 I do not particularly use it often.
+I did not get 100% for these assignments, so don't trust that the answers are 100% correct.

 Notes/
 Notes I have written on a bunch of topics.
+The notes are not guaranteed to be correct, and any comments are welcomed.

 Teaching/
 Documents I have written to aid with teaching or presentations